DJFPaul/FFXIV-Emote-Tool/README.md

 When this process completed without error, you can now login to your char, and take a look at your Hotbar 8. <br>
 This now should have the 2 hiden emotes on it. <br>
 You may need to enable hotbar 8 in your HUD Layout first. <br>
-The emotes are draggable to any other hotbar. <br>
+The emotes can be dragged to any other hotbar slot. <br>
 <br>
 # Disclaimer
-I'd like to remind that this is editing the game config in not intendet ways. <br>
+I'd like to remind that this is editing the game config in not intended ways. <br>
 While this utility is (ab)using native game features without injecting code into the game. <br>
 Usage of this utility this remains at your own risk. <br>
 It is probably not wise, to use these in any crowded area. <br>